Confidential Sexual Health & STD Screening

-At Catalyst Clinic, we offer testing and treatment for a range of sexually transmitted infections, including:
+At Catalyst Clinic, we offer screening and treatment for a range of sexually transmitted infections, including:

 - Human Immunodeficiency Virus (HIV)